 Pre-placement settings – most Angular Dimension object properties, or those that can logically be pre-defined, are available as editable default settings on the PCB Editor - Defaults page of the Preferences dialog (accessed from the button at the top-right of the workspace).
 Select the object in the Primitive List to reveal its options on the right.

-Post-placement settings – all Angular Dimension object properties are available for editing in the Properties panel when a placed Angular Dimension is selected in the workspace.
+Post-placement settings – all Angular Dimension object properties are available for editing in the Angular Dimension dialog and the Properties panel when a placed Angular Dimension is selected in the workspace.

 Dimension Line Width - the current dimension line width.